Synthetic tensor gauge fields

 and $\hat{n}_m=\hat{b}^{\dagger }_{{ m}}\hat{b}_{{ m}}$. $\Delta$ is a constant and $t_1$ is the single-particle tunneling strength.
 In the limit where $t_1\ll U$, double occupancy is prohibited, and each site is filled by one boson.
 When $t_1\ll \Delta$ is also satisfied, the tunneling of either the particle or the hole is suppressed.
-Nevertheless, a dipole can hop through some second-order processes, as shown in Fig.~\ref{fig1}(b).
+Nevertheless, a dipole can hop through some second-order processes.
+As shown in Fig.~\ref{fig1}(b), the second-order process includes two different pathways, which correspond to two different intermediate states with energy $E_0+\Delta$ and $E_0-U-\Delta$ respectively, where $E_0$ is energy of the initial state (Supplementary Materials).
 These two pathways yield a finite tunneling amplitude of the dipole,